 Before we start

-We approach innovation by understand the full scope before we start.
+We approach innovation by understanding the full scope before we start.

 The more complexity there is, the better it is to understand it before we try things out.
 This is how we approach innovation as a concept in the first place.
 We wanted to understand innovation’s origin, reason, and purpose to become helpful later on.
 And we wanted to understand the ultimate endpoint and all the aspects in between.
 No, we don’t want to boil the ocean – we want to understand the ocean before we set sail.